jay-joshy/allergyguide/content/privacy.md

 +++
 title = "Privacy Policy"
-description = "This page outlines the Privacy Policy for this site, and the date at which this policy was put into affect." path = "privacy" template = "pages.html" draft = false
+description = "This page outlines the Privacy Policy for this site" path = "privacy" template = "pages.html" draft = false in_search_index = false
 +++

 ## Privacy